 as certain foods and beverages like caffeine, lack of sleep, and fasting

 - Getting regular exercise

-- Resting in a quiet, dark environment
+- Resting in a quiet, dark place

-- Taking medicines, as recommended by your doctor
+- Taking medicines, as advised by your

 - Managing stress

 Some headaches may require care right away, including going to the